The BioFiles - Bill Hubick

 The beetle is lying on its back, perfectly still, on top of a red wall.

-The geographic range of Cotinis nitida, June bug, or June beetle, extends across the eastern United States and Canada, with its highest abundance in the South.
-They can be found from New Brunswick to Georgia, and westward as far as California, with possible population overlap with their western cousin, the figeater beetle (Cotinis mutabilis).
-[6][7]
+The geographic range of Cotinis nitida extends across the eastern United States and Canada, with its highest abundance in the South.
+They can be found from New Brunswick to Georgia and westward as far as California, with possible population overlap with their western cousin, the figeater beetle (Cotinis mutabilis).[6][7]

-The green june beetle (Cotinis nitida) is a Neartic species of beetle.
+The green June beetle is a Neartic species of beetle.
 It is commonly found in New York, Florida, Nebraska, and Texas.
 Larvae of green June beetles live in the soil underground, and adults live on their host plants.
 They can be found on lawns, fields, and forests.
 They inhabit extensive habitats.
 [8]

-Green June Beetles are common during the warmer months, more specifically June.
-During the Summer months is usually when they reproduce, which is why they are more abundant during that time.
-The warmer months provide an organic matter in the soil, that the females place the eggs in, that allows the Green June Beetle eggs to feed on, when they hatch.[9]
+Green June beetles are common during the warmer months, more specifically June.
+During the summer months is usually when they reproduce, which is why they are more abundant during that time.
+The warmer months provide an organic matter in the soil that the females place the eggs in, which allows the green June beetle larvae to feed after they hatch.[9]

 Cotinis nitida can be prevented from causing large damage to crops by covering crops in pesticide.[12]
 Pesticide usage can build up in water runoff and effect local communities and their water supply, leading to an increase in spending involving water purification.
 This increase in pesticides also causes issues involving cattle, mainly swine, and may cause health defects.
 Attempting to use these pesticides may cause a loss in other areas of earnings involving these same farms.[13]